IzyGolstein/Whoosh_Hackathon/README.md

-# Optimal Electric Scooter Routing Hackathon Solution
+# Optimal Electric Scooter Routing Project

-Welcome to the Optimal Electric Scooter Routing Hackathon Solution! 🛴💨
+Welcome to the Optimal Electric Scooter Routing Project! 🛴💨

-In this hackathon, we set out to find the absolute best route for electric scooters.
-We considered all the important stuff like distance, road conditions, traffic, and charging stations.
-Let's dive into the awesome things we did:
+In this project, we aimed to develop an innovative solution for finding the best routes for electric scooters.
+Our focus was on optimizing distance, road conditions, traffic, and charging station availability.
+Let's take a look at the key components of our project:

-## What's Inside?
+## Project Overview

 1. Data Loading 📊:
-   - We loaded all the cool spatial data from GeoPackage files.
-Hexes, speed limit zones, parkings, and forbidden zones.
-Yeah, we got it all covered!
-   - CSV files also gave us additional data like speed median, scooters at parkings, routes hex, road index, and clashes.
-We needed all that juicy information!
+   - We loaded spatial data from various sources, including GeoPackage files and CSV files.
+This data included details about hexes, speed limit zones, parkings, forbidden zones, speed medians, scooters at parkings, routes hex, road index, and clashes.
+We left no stone unturned when it came to data collection!

 2. Data Processing 🔄:
-   - We merged different DataFrames based on common column values.
-Hexes with routes_hex?
-Yeah, we made it happen!
+   - Our data processing phase involved merging different datasets based on common column values.
+We combined information from hexes with routes_hex to create a comprehensive picture of the road network.

 3. Geospatial Analysis 🌍:
-   - We played around with coordinates of nodes and edges.
-Extracting them, manipulating them.
-All that fancy geospatial stuff!
-   - We even assigned hexagon values to roads based on the closest hexagon.
-It's all about precision, you know!
+   - We leveraged geospatial analysis techniques to extract coordinates of nodes and edges from the loaded graph data.
+This allowed us to perform manipulations and processing on the geospatial data.
+For example, we combined road attributes into a single column and split linestrings for improved accuracy.

 4. Graph Loading and Analysis 🚂:
-   - We loaded and downloaded a graph from OpenStreetMap (OSM).
-We needed to know everything about the roads, railways, and subway crossings!
+   - To gain a deeper understanding of the road network, we loaded or downloaded a graph from OpenStreetMap (OSM) based on a specified place name and filter expression.
+This graph data enabled us to perform analysis on railway and subway crossings, providing valuable insights.
-   - With our graph analysis skills, we retrieved some cool graph information.
-We're like detectives, finding hidden treasures in the data!

-5. Routing Algorithm using A* 🗺️:
+5. A* Algorithm for Route Optimization 🗺️:
-   - Hold on tight!
-This is where the magic happens.
-We implemented the super-smart A* algorithm to find the absolute best route for electric scooters.
-   - We took into account everything that matters - distance, road conditions, traffic congestion, and even charging stations.
-Scooters gotta stay charged, you know!
-   - Our algorithm is so smart, it can dynamically update the route based on real-time data and changing conditions.
-Nothing can stop us!

-6. Optimization Techniques ⚡:
-   - We didn't settle for good, we aimed for greatness!
-We applied some optimization techniques to make our routing algorithm even better.
-   - Battery life, charging time, user preferences - we considered it all.
-We fine-tuned parameters and heuristics for that extra oomph!
+   - The highlight of our project was the implementation of the A* algorithm for finding the optimal routes for electric scooters.
+We considered factors such as distance, road conditions, traffic congestion, and the availability of charging stations.
+Our algorithm dynamically adjusted the routes based on real-time data, ensuring the most efficient and practical paths.

+6. Data Filling Algorithm using Decision Trees ⚙️:
+   - In addition to route optimization, we developed an algorithm to fill missing data in our datasets using decision tree models.
+This algorithm involved preparing the data, finding the best hyperparameters through grid search, training the model, and then using it to predict missing values based on available features.
+It ensured that our datasets were complete and ready for analysis.

 7. Results and Evaluation 📈:
-   - We crunched the numbers and analyzed the heck out of the optimal routes we generated.
-We needed to know how awesome they are!
-   - We compared our solution with existing routing methods.
-Spoiler alert: We rocked it!
-Travel time, user satisfaction, and operational efficiency, all off the charts!
+   - We meticulously analyzed the generated optimal routes, comparing them with existing routing methods.
+Our evaluation criteria included travel time, user satisfaction, and operational efficiency.
+The results of our project were outstanding, surpassing expectations and setting new standards in electric scooter routing.

 8. Conclusion 🎉:
-   - It's time to wrap things up.
-We summarized our amazing findings and insights from the optimal electric scooter routing solution.
-   - We even discussed future enhancements and applications because we're all about the future.
-We're trailblazers, paving the way for awesome electric scooter journeys!
-   - Oh, and let's not forget to thank our awesome team members, contributors, and sponsors.
-We couldn't have done it without them!

-## Algorithm for Filling Missing Values using Decision Trees:

-Hey, we had another trick up our sleeves!
-We had an algorithm to fill in missing values in our data using decision tree models.
-Check it out:

-1. Prepare data:
-   - We made a copy of the data, focusing on the target column with non-null values.
-Gotta keep things organized!
-   - We separated the features and the target variable.
-It's like separating the cool from the cooler!

-2. Find best hyperparameters:
-   - We did some grid searching with cross-validation to find the perfect hyperparameters for our decision tree model.
-   - We used mean squared error as our scoring metric.
-Can't settle for anything less!

-3. Train the best model:
-   - Ah, the moment of truth!
-We retrieved the best model from our grid search results.
-It's the superstar model!

-4. Fill missing values:
-   - When we found rows with missing values, we put our model to work.
-It predicted those missing values like a boss using the other available features.
-   - We replaced those predicted values in the original data.
-Voila!
-Missing values no more!

-5. Rinse and repeat:
-   - We repeated steps 2-4 for each column with missing values.
-We made sure nothing slipped through the cracks!

-Our algorithm is like a magician, making missing values disappear using decision tree models.
-Each column is treated independently, and the predictions are based on the available features.
-It's all about making our data complete and awesome!

-So, buckle up and get ready for the electrifying world of optimal electric scooter routing! 🚀💡🔋
+   - In conclusion, our Optimal Electric Scooter Routing Project delivered cutting-edge solutions for finding the best routes for electric scooters.
+We explored various data sources, employed advanced algorithms, and utilized optimization techniques to ensure efficient and enjoyable scooter journeys.
+This project represents our dedication to innovation and our commitment to revolutionizing urban mobility.

+Thank you for exploring our project and joining us on this electrifying journey! 🚀💡🔋